Common causes include hepatitis B and C viruses and certain drugs.

 Possibly help identify the cause of hepatitis

-Other tests may be done to determine how badly the liver is damaged and to check for other liver problems.
-Tests may include
+However, liver biopsy is being done less frequently as new technologies continue to develop.
+For example, tests done to determine how badly the liver is damaged and to check for other liver problems may include

 Blood tests to measure substances (called markers) that indicate whether and how much fibrosis is present

 Ultrasound elastography and magnetic resonance elastography use sound waves, applied to the abdomen, to determine how stiff the liver tissue is.

 Screening for liver cancer

 If people have chronic hepatitis B (or cirrhosis due to any liver disorder), screening for liver cancer is done every 6 months.
 Two tests are used:

 Sometimes measurement of the level of alpha-fetoprotein in the blood

 The level of alpha-fetoprotein—a protein normally produced by immature liver cells in fetuses—may be elevated when liver cancer is present.